 Tiredness wasn’t reported in clinical studies of Eliquis.
 However, tiredness can be a symptom of blood loss or anemia, which are possible side effects of Eliquis.

 If you have tiredness while taking Eliquis, talk with your doctor.
 They may check you for any symptoms of internal bleeding.
 (See the “Bleeding” section above to learn more.)
-Your doctor may also test your blood to see if you have anemia.
+Your doctor may also test your blood to check whether you have anemia.

 Water retention